kongying-tavern/docs/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[Bug report]"
+title: '[Bug report]'
-labels: ""
+labels: ''
-assignees: ""
+assignees: ''
 ---

 <!-- Please fill in relevant information as much as possible.
 That would be helpful to locate the problem and save us each other's time -->